platformsh/platformsh-docs/docs/src/domains/checklist.md

 ---

 1. Get the IP addresses of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
-2. Copy all IP addresses (usually 1-3) that are returned.
-3. Open the `c:\Windows\System32\Drivers\etc\hosts` file with admin privileges using your favorite text editor.
+2. Open the `c:\Windows\System32\Drivers\etc\hosts` file with admin privileges using your favorite text editor.
-4. Add the IP addresses and domains for mapping to that file.
+3. Add the IP addresses and domains for mapping to that file.
-5. Save and close the file.
+4. Save and close the file.

 After adding these lines, the file looks something like the following: